 To that end, I work with nonprofits promoting health and education services.
 I produce written collateral, such as social media and website content, grantwriting, and other communications, that support their services.
 I also create and implement development and communications strategies.

-Currently, I manage corporate partners for Strive for College
+Currently, I work with CIMA Consulting to manage corporate partners for Strive for College

 , which helps low-income students go to college and pay for it.
 While the national average for low-income students enrolling in college is 50%, 97% of Strive students do so.
 This outcome is made possible in part by the corporate partners whose employees serve as volunteer mentors.

 I also work with Faculty Development at the University of Virginia's School of Medicine, building their online presence in order to engage and support faculty.
 I previously assisted with online content for a UVA department focused on translational research and clinical practice.

 During 2015-2017, I served as Development Coordinator for Building Goodness Foundation